TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Double ctrl a should select all layers

 - We should make the gun attachments unselectable
 	- If it has no scene entity to node mapping for example